HZNUJeffreyRen/pytorch-fasterrcnn/README.md

 # Future work

+1.support coco dataset

-1.support more backbones, such as resnext, senet and resnest
+2.support more backbones, such as resnext, senet and resnest

-2.support deformable convolution
+3.support deformable convolution

-3.mish activation function
+4.mish activation function

 ...